Public Housing Authority Data Biography

 How is the data collected?

 Data are collected via the U.S. Department of Housing and Urban Development 50058 MTW Family Report form upon move-in and every time there is a change in the household.
 This captures information about the members of the household, type of assistance, and housing costs (such as rent and utilities).
 Additional annual information including changes in income and household composition and program exit information are also collected, when applicable, on separate forms.
 Landlords will report changes in rent via email.
-These forms are entered into databases managed by King County and Seattle Housing Authorities as point-in-time information.
+These forms are entered into databases managed by KCHA and SHA as point-in-time information.
 Public Health – Seattle & King County receives information on the federally funded programs and converts the point-in-time data into our best estimates of longitudinal data – that is, what happens to a household over time, rather than separate data points that are not connected.

 Who is included and excluded from the data?